-Some 3rd party forms and Custom forms can require a password.
-To password protect your Booking page, ensure that you’re using web form integration and that your lead generation form provides this functionality.
+Some third-party forms and custom forms can require a password.
+To protect your Booking page with a password, ensure that you’re using web form integration and that your lead generation form provides this functionality.

-For example you may be offering appointments to a specific company and you don’t want non-employees to be able to schedule.
-By password protecting your Booking page you can selectively provide the password to only those Customers who should be allowed to access it.
+You may offer appointments to a specific company and don’t want non-employees to be able to schedule.
+By protecting your Booking page with a password, you can selectively provide the password only to those Customers who should be allowed to access it.

 Password protection also acts as an additional layer of security.

 In this example, your Wufoo form will act as the “gatekeeper” to your Booking page.